 As market globalize, and the pace at which technologies change continues to accelerate, more and more companies are finding mergers and acquisitions to be a compelling strategy for growth (Harvard Business Review 2001, 74).
 In the context of this thesis topic, M&A can attract large institutional investors to Finnish deep tech startups and in case the transaction succeeds, it will not only add competitiveness to Chinese corporate investors technology advantages, but also enables Finnish deep tech startups to access Chinese market successfully through Chinese institutional support because the market capability from the acquirer in China is robust.
 After all, acquisitions remain the quickest route companies have to new markets and to new capabilities (Harvard Business Review 2001, 74).

 Due diligence is designed to reduce resource ambiguity in a target firm and to define the expected value created by merging the resources of two distinct organizations (Faulkner & Teerikangas & Joseph 2012, 623).
 And it should be conducted prior to the M&A decision was made regarding the target firms.
 Due diligence can help the acquire understand clearly of the target firm during the pre-acquisition phase and therefore smoothen the integration phase and facilitate M&A success after acquisition.
-A detailed due diligence phase together with all the phases in M&A are shown in Appendix.

 In Finland investment exit through M&A is the most common in comparison with other countries in Europe.
 According to Bo Ilsoe (2020), the Partner of NGC Capital, Finnish companies had a lower percentage of IPOs than companies in the rest of Europe (5% vs 11%) and a higher percentage of M&A events (89% vs 84%).